bitcoin21ideas/BitCal/README.md

-# BitCal
-#### *BitCal is your Nostr buddy making sure that you don't miss any bitcoin holidays or events.*

-This page is meant to help you navigate the waters of Bitcoin Calendar and stay put for all important happenings in tha Bitcoin & Nostr communities.
+This page will (soon) help you navigate the waters of Bitcoin Calendar and stay put for all important happenings in the Bitcoin & Nostr communities.

 BitCal is maintained by Tony `npub10awzknjg5r5lajnr53438ndcyjylgqsrnrtq5grs495v42qc6awsj45ys7`